Xylitol: The Best Weapon Against Dental Decay

 Excessive consumption of xylitol (65 grams in one day) can lead to explosive diarrhea, but no other symptoms have occurred in double-blind research studies.

-Xylitol is not safe for dogs or cats.
+Xylitol is not safe for dogs.

 Cooking & Baking: